fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 1 failed,  5 passed in 0.08 seconds
 ```

-The -q option makes the output pretty terse, but it’s usually enough.
-We’ll
-use the -q option frequently in the rest of the book (as well as --tb=no ) to limit
-the output to what we are specifically trying to understand at the time.

 **-l, --showlocals**

-If you use the -l/--showlocals option, local variables and their values are displayed
+local variables and their values are displayed
-with tracebacks for failing tests.

-So far, we don’t have any failing tests that have local variables.
-If I take the
-test_replace() test and change

 ```
 t_expected= Task( 'finishbook' , 'brian' , True,10)